dscolby/CausalELM.jl/docs/src/contributing.md

 changes and you are not fixing something very minor.
 When submitting a pull request, please reference the relevant issue/s and ensure your code follows the guidelines below.

+*   Before being merged, all pull requests should be well tested and all tests must be passing.

 *   All abstract types, structs, functions, methods, macros, and constants have docstrings that follow the same format as the other docstrings.
 These functions should also be included in the relevant section of the API Manual.

+*   Most new structs for estimating causal effects should have mostly the same fields.
+To reduce the burden of repeatedly defining all these feilds, it is advisable to use the model_config, standard_input_data, and double_learner_input_data macro to programmatically generate fields for new structs.

 *   There are no repeated code blocks.
 If there are repeated codeblocks, then they should be consolidated into a separate function.